The Art of Military Commands Applied to Software Development

-Most developers frequently work alone typing away at their computers.
-The unspoken heroes are often those that manage software development projects.
+The unnoticed contributors are often those who manage software development projects.
 These people are charged with keeping the team on track, facilitating communication, and resolving disputes.

 Every software developer relies on their team lead to define the project's priorities, making this leadership role vital.
-The team lead is responsible for finding the quickest way to get the project back on track in the event something goes awry.
+As a team lead, I'm responsible for finding the quickest way to get the project back on track should something go awry.
 A development team can generate excellent software with exceptional teamwork, even with a few bad apples among them.
 This is less likely to happen if the team has poor leadership.

-There are several management principles employed by the military that can be applied in the software development process.
-These include:
+Military command principles have an impact on software developers.
+Several management principles employed by the military can be applied in the software development process.
+I summarized them under ‘Intent as a vital part of mission command.’

 Intent as a vital part of mission command

-How to incorporate this as a team lead?
+How do you incorporate this as a team lead?

 Ensure you write a "Why" for each task